KBNLresearch/SaveToWaybackMachine/archived-sites/Literatuurplein/README.md

 |:--------------------------------------:|:-----------------------:|:---------:|
 | <img src="images/wbm_canon_overzicht.png" width="280" alt="Screenshot of Canon van de Nederlandse geschiedenis, as archived in Wayback Machine on 28-11-2019"/> | <img src="images/wbm_nieuws_archief.png" width="280" alt="Screenshot of Archief Nieuwsberichten, as archived in Wayback Machine on 14-12-2019"/> | <img src="images/wbm_recensies.png" width="280" alt="Screenshot of Recensies page, as archived in Wayback Machine on 30-11-2019"/> |
 | Screenshot of Canon van de Nederlandse geschiedenis, as archived in Wayback Machine on 28-11-2019 | Screenshot of Archief Nieuwsberichten, as archived in Wayback Machine on 14-12-2019 | Screenshot of Recensies page, as archived in Wayback Machine on 30-11-2019 |

-## About

-The site www.literatuurplein.nl has been phased out per 16 December 2019.

-To preserve its content, e.g. for sourcing Wikipedia articles or (Wiki)data purposes, the KB submitted copies of (=archived) its most relevant pages to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive during November and December 2019.

-The results of this archiving effort are listed in the .xlsx and .tsv files that can be found using the table below.

 ## Data overview